 Not always, as digital marketing is about getting the right kind of traffic as much as it is about increasing traffic.
 Having a smaller amount of high-quality traffic that converts is far more important than having lots of traffic that bounces, or leaves your website quickly.
 What’s important is that the traffic converts into sales or leads, so it’s important to target the right keywords and produce the right content.
 This means you need to target your advertising or SEO efforts to gain the high-quality traffic that will increase your revenue.

 Remarketing can be creepy if you don’t follow the best practices.
-However, if it’s done correctly, remarketing is a great way to ensure that customers have your brand in their mind when they might be considering making a purchase or inquiring about a service.
-Remarketing can thus help increase sales and leads, helping your business grow.
+However, when done correctly, remarketing is a great way to ensure your business stays in the forefront of a users mind when they might be looking for your service or product.
+Used correctly and efficiently, remarketing can help increase sales and leads, and helping with the users journey, even after they have left your website.

-The five points we have mentioned in this article only scrape the surface on common digital marketing myths.
+The digital marketing myths we have mentioned in this article only scrape the surface.
 There are countless marketing misconceptions that get shrouded with false information, so it’s always best to make sure you do your research before you start your digital marketing journey.

-Digital marketing can be confusing but very rewarding.
-Algorithms and search engines are continuously updating creating a list of challenges for your online presence.
+Digital marketing can be confusing but extremely rewarding.
+Algorithms and search engines are continuously updating creating a list of challenges, so always be aware.

-You should always embrace these challenges and look deeper into so-called digital marketing myths, as they aren’t always what they seem!
-In this modern era it is crucial for your business to make its mark online.
+Embrace these challenges and always look deeper into so-called digital marketing myths, as they aren’t always what they seem!
+In 2022 it’s never been more important for your business to make its mark online.